 My testimony today is based on the research I have done in the field of economic sanctions over the last seven years, including a close study of the Iraq sanctions process from 1990 to 2003.
 In the course of my research I have become familiar with the scholarly work on economic sanctions in general and on the Iraq sanctions in particular, as well as much of the extensive body of documents generated in the course of the Oil for Food Program.
-Over the last five years I have also interviewed many of those involved in the 661 Committee and the OFF program.
+Over the last five years I have also interviewed many of those involved in the 661 Committee-the committee of the Security Council charged with overseeing the sanctions regime imposed on Iraq-and the OFF program.